devhliu/wrt-project/radon_inversion/backprojection/README.md

 #### Usage

  * **adjrad3d.m**

+       Function takes on input Radon transforms of a certain function and computes its adjoint Radon transform in 3D.
        The Radon data are assumed to be given on grid uniform in shifts and uniform-gauss in directions on the sphere.

        Input parameters :